Searching for details:

 Artist depiction of the return rocket ascending from the surface of the Moon.

-Another depiction of the Russian lunar soil-sample return vehicle, which around 2010 was identified as Luna-Resurs-2.2.
+Another depiction of the Russian lunar soil-sample return vehicle and its ascent stage (top), which was identified around 2010 as Luna-Resurs-2.2.

 The Luna-Resurs-2 soil-carrying spacecraft as it was envsioned by 2009.
 At the time, it was expected to fly in 2018 on the Soyuz-2.1b rocket.